 Children do projects, talk and tell stories together.
 Infants and toddlers are cared for in the nursery by nurturing paid staff.
 Dress is casual and visitors are always welcome.

 We're always looking for interested parents and other members who are interested in sharing their interests and talents with our children's program as a special event or on a continuing basis as a teacher.
 If you are interested, please join us at our next RE committee meeting.
 Meetings held monthly on Sundays at noon, check the calendar to find dates.

 Youth Religious Education Chair - Shannon Terry (email@example.com)

 Director of Youth Religious Education - Holly Brown (firstname.lastname@example.org)

 - Our Nursery is for children from birth to age four and is available starting at 10:15 am.
 This room has no set curriculum as the children are allowed to

 explore and play in a safe and supportive environment.

-- The Elementary class is for ages four to eight and meets in the big RE room.
-We are using World of Wonder curriculum in this classroom.
-This curriculum explores
+- The Elementary class is for ages five to eleven and meets in the big RE room.
+We are using Moral Tales curriculum in this classroom, adapted for a wider

 Adult Religious Education happens most Weds evenings (Sept–Nov, Jan-Apr).
 Usually led by our minister, topics have